otomight/z01_forum/conception/MakeForum.md

 - Users : Able to create, comment, like or dislike posts:

-    - They 'll also be able to dislike or modify/delete their own Posts/Comments.
+    - They 'll also be able to modify/delete their own Posts/Comments.

     - They should be able to request to be promoted to moderator to the admin.